 Core Values & DistinctivesCommon Characteristics of a Citylight Family Church

 Citylight Family churches share four distinctives that provide consistency across the churches, but also allow for unique neighborhood-based mission and spiritual giftings within each church.
-This allows for connectedness and familiarity amongst the churches while allowing each to spread the gospel to their neighbors in a unique way.
+This allows for connectedness and familiarity among the churches while allowing each to spread the Gospel to their neighbors in a unique way.

-The Gospel really is good news and we are committed to heralding the timeless message that God can save sinners, grow His people and use them to be a part of His redemptive work.
-Citylight churches are committed to worshiping Jesus, exalting Him through the preaching of God’s word, and calling people to live in light of His finished work.
+The Gospel really is good news, and we are committed to heralding the timeless message that God can save sinners, grow His people, and use them to be a part of His redemptive work.
+Citylight churches are committed to worshipping Jesus, exalting Him through the preaching of God’s word, and calling people to live in light of His finished work.

 2. Gather & Scatter

-Citylight churches gather regularly for the preaching and teaching of God’s word, to observe the sacraments, and to corporately worship Jesus.
-We also scatter into groups throughout the week to live as a spiritual family and live on mission in the places we live, work, and play.
+Citylight churches gather regularly for the preaching and teaching of God’s word, to observe the sacraments, and to worship Jesus.
+We also scatter into City Groups throughout the week to live on mission as a spiritual family in the places we live, work, and play.

 3. Team Leadership